natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/netmiko.rst

 Module netmiko
 --------------

 Netmiko is a module that makes it easier to use paramiko for network devices.
 Netmiko uses paramiko but also creates interface and methods needed to work with network devices.

-Netmiko first needs to install:
+First you need to install netmiko:

 ::